Skip to main content

 The jockey pump (or pressure maintenance pump) is a fire protection system component whose function is to maintain the static pressure of the network between two narrow setpoints, compensating for small leaks in joints, valves and sprinklers.
 It operates automatically and prevents the main pump from unnecessary starts.

-Sized at approximately 1% of the main pump flow (NFPA 20 A.4.26), the jockey is typically a vertical multi-stage centrifugal pump in stainless steel 304 or 316.
+Sized by established design practice to replace the normal network leakage — approximately 1% of the main pump flow —, the jockey is typically a vertical multi-stage centrifugal pump in stainless steel 304 or 316.
 FB Bombas supplies jockey pumps as an integrated part of fire fighting skids, with control panel, valves and instrumentation pre-configured.

 Pressure: 5-10 psi above main pump shutoff